MateuszKretkowski/MateuszKretkowski/README.md

 # **MATEUSZ KRETKOWSKI**

-## CREATOR OF JESUSISKING
+## CREATOR OF JESUSISKING, YEDIDTHIS, EGGlimbing.

-> "Currently dedicated to leading the development of EGGThrolling, a small-sized Video Game aiming to Develop skills for future ambitious Projects."
+> "Currently dedicated to leading the development of EGGlimbing, a small-sized Video Game aiming to Develop skills for future ambitious Projects."
 >
 ## MATEUSZ KRETKOWSKI'S TECHSTACK
 - REACT